ubports/unity-notifications/README.txt

 Since the Dash is implemented in QML, this functionality is implemented as a QML plugin.
 Notification status is provided as a QAbstractListModel, making integration simple.
+The exact form of the API is defined by the Dash, Unity-notifications only implements it.

 In the roadmap there is also plans to provide a QML plugin for sending notifications from client applications.